pingcap/docs/tidb-cloud/integrate-tidbcloud-with-netlify.md

     ticloud cluster connect-info
     ```

-2. Follow the prompts to select your cluster and system, and then select `Prisma` as the client.
+2. Follow the prompts to select your cluster, client, and operating system.
+Note that the client used in this document is `Prisma`.

     ```
     Choose the cluster